Have you ever wondered how does WhatsApp earn money?

 There are steps being taken in the direction of monetizing different aspects of the text messaging service.

-There are plans to introduce QR code scanning system in WhatsApp for adding new contacts.
+There are plans to introduce the QR code scanning system in WhatsApp for adding new contacts.
 There will be provisions for sorting contacts by the frequency of interactions.

 WhatsApp will generate income by selling API, and related services to business owners for improving communication with their customers.